dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

+# Starting Point

+You'll want to start with either the stock config.plist that OpenCore gives you, or with just a blank canvas.
+In the next examples, I'll show you how I set things up from scratch; if you start from somewhere else, you may have more things checked/set than I do - but you'll want to follow along with what I do.

 # ACPI

-**Add:** You'll want to go through and disable all of them or rename them to the files you have under EFI/OC/ACPI/Custom (set enabled to no or delete).

-**Block**: We won't be doing anything here.

-**Patch**: Here you'll be adding some USB and SATA patches, follow the [Vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for what patches your system may need.
+**Add:** This is where you'll add SSDT patches for your system, these are most useful for laptops and OEM desktops but also common for [USB maps](https://www.insanelymac.com/forum/topic/334899-intel-framebuffer-patching-using-whatevergreen/?tab=comments#comment-2626271) and [disabling unsupported GPUs](https://github.com/khronokernel/How-to-disable-your-unsupported-GPU-for-MacOS)
+**Block**:

+**Patch**:

+This section allows us to dynamically rename parts of the DSDT via OpenCore.
+Since we're not running a real mac, and macOS is pretty particular with how things are named, we can make non-destructive changes to keep things mac-friendly.
+We have three entries here:

+* *change XHCI to XHC* - helps avoid a conflict with built-in USB injectors
+* *change XHC1 to XHC* - helps avoid a conflict with built-in USB injectors
+* *change SAT0 to SATA* - for potential SATA compatibility

 **Quirk**: Settings for ACPI.

-* FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
+* FadtEnableReset: Enable reboot and shutdown on legacy hardware, not recommended unless needed
-* NormalizeHeaders: NO (Cleanup ACPI header fields, irrelevant in 10.14)
+* NormalizeHeaders: Cleanup ACPI header fields, irrelevant in 10.14
-* RebaseRegions: NO (Attempt to heuristically relocate ACPI memory regions)
+* RebaseRegions: Attempt to heuristically relocate ACPI memory regions
-* ResetHwSig: NO (Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation)
+* ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
-* ResetLogoStatus: NO (Workaround for systems running BGRT tables)
+* ResetLogoStatus: Workaround for systems running BGRT tables, most don't have to worry about this

 ![ACPI](https://i.imgur.com/sjlX3aT.png)